Relatively Speaking: Facts

 Note: Originally produced under the title Meet My Father.

-• Relatively Speaking was the last Ayckbourn play to be directed by Alan's most influential mentor, Stephen Joseph, and the final Ayckbourn play not to have its world premiere directed by the author himself.
+- It was the final Ayckbourn play not to have its world premiere directed by the author himself.